When Shockwave Therapy for ED Does Not Work: Causes and Treatment Options

 Shockwave Therapy for ED Does Not Work for All Men

 Shockwave therapy for ED is an effective treatment option for many men.
-As many as 50-70% of men experience benefit from shockwave therapy.
+As many as 50-70% of men experience a benefit from shockwave therapy.
 However, 30-50% of men either do not respond to shockwave therapy for erectile dysfunction or the benefit dissipates over time.
 For men with diabetes or severe ED, maintenance shockwave therapy as administered at New York Urology Specialists may prove beneficial.

 Men with hormonal problems such as low testosterone or high prolactin levels may not benefit from shockwave unless the underlying problem is addressed.
 Treatment of low testosterone and hyperprolactinemia may prove useful.

 Some men with severe erectile dysfunction may not benefit from shockwave therapy sufficiently enough and may require a penile prosthesis.
-Men with severe veno-occlusive disease or venous insufficiency which can be diagnosed by penile Doppler ultrasound are unlikely to benefit from shockwave therapy for ED as improved blood flow cannot compensate for the severity of veno-occlusive insufficiency.
+Men with a severe veno-occlusive disease or venous insufficiency which can be diagnosed by penile Doppler ultrasound are unlikely to benefit from shockwave therapy for ED as improved blood flow cannot compensate for the severity of veno-occlusive insufficiency.
 Typically these men are unable to obtain sufficient erections with Trimix.
 Best treatment option in this situation is the insertion of a penile prosthesis.

 Men with scar tissue in the penis from injury or calcification from dialysis-related kidney failure may not benefit from shockwave therapy as there is not enough healthy tissue to support blood flow.
 Similarly, men with fibrosis of the penis after priapism especially men with the sickle cell disease are unlikely to respond to shockwave therapy treatment.